 - 82% of marketers noticed that video has helped them increase website traffic.
 (Wyzowl)

-- Captions in videos are now used far more often, up 572% since 2021.
+- Video captions are now used far more often, up 572% since 2021.
 Many marketers also pick higher-contrast player colors so videos are easier to read and follow.
 (Wistia)

 YouTube Video Stats

 YouTube is the most popular platform for sharing videos.
-We’ve prepared a compilation of search engine optimization stats that will help you get a better understanding of this platform’s trends.
+We’ve compiled a list of search engine optimization stats to help you better understand this platform’s trends.

-- YouTube is the second most-visited website in the US by organic traffic (2.3B as of February 2025).
+- YouTube is the second most-visited website in the world by organic traffic (2.3B as of March 2026).
 (Ahrefs)

-- It’s estimated that there are more than 4.3 billion YouTube videos.
-(ElectroIQ)
+- It’s estimated that there are more than 5.1 billion YouTube videos.
+(SEO.AI)

 - Most YouTube users are between the ages of 25 and 34.
 (Statista)